-National Service Delivery Survey
+3.2.4 National Service Delivery Survey

 In 1992, the Government of Uganda introduced its decentralization policy, transferring substantial planning and service delivery functions from the central government to the local government units.
-The National Service Delivery Survey (NSDS) was institutionalized to monitor and evaluate the delivery of public services and obtain feedback from service recipients, regarding their availability, accessibility, affordability, and utilization of these services.
+The National Service Delivery Survey (NSDS) was institutionalized to monitor and evaluate the delivery of public services and obtain feedback from service recipients regarding their availability, accessibility, affordability, and utilization of these services.
 Agriculture is one of the sectors covered alongside others such as education, health, water, and sanitation.

 The first NSDS was conducted in 2000 by a consortium of firms led by Development Consultants International (DCI).
-The Administrative Reform Secretariat of the Ministry of Public Service coordinated the survey and UBOS provided technical support.
+The Administrative Reform Secretariat of the Ministry of Public Service coordinated the survey, and the Uganda Bureau of Statistics (UBOS) provided technical support.
 In 2004, the second NSDS was conducted as part of a continuous series that provides periodic updates on the performance of public services regarding availability, accessibility, utilization, and satisfaction of services.
 The 2004 survey was conducted by UBOS in collaboration with the Ministry of Public Service.
-The findings provided indicators to facilitate bottom-up planning through monitoring and evaluation of the
+The findings provided indicators to facilitate bottom-up planning through monitoring and evaluation of the performance of the various actors.
+Since then, a series of NSDS has been conducted, including in 2008, 2015, and most recently in 2021, the implementation of which was affected by the COVID-19 pandemic.